 The last question is the basis of the next part of this blog post.
-Because, that’s where Amazon sellers often receive the shock of their eCommerce lives.
+Because, that’s where Amazon sellers often receive the shock of their e-commerce lives.

 It’s Time to Realign Your Amazon Ad Spend

-Brian R Johnson likes to really drill down to look at three distinct sets of metrics.
+To optimize for Amazon SEO, and fine tune the ad campaign, Canopy Management‘s Brian R Johnson likes to really drill down to look at three distinct sets of metrics.

-How CANOPY Management Can Help
+How Canopy Management Can Help

-That maturity of Amazon’s marketplace has made it a little harder for eCommerce sellers to be successful.
-If you listen to eCommerce podcasts, you’ll often hear the phrase, “treat selling on Amazon like a real business.”
+That maturity of Amazon’s marketplace has made it a little harder for online sellers to be successful.
+If you listen to e-commerce podcasts, you’ll often hear the phrase, “treat selling on Amazon like a real business.”

-CANOPY Management is a “full service” marketing agency for Amazon, and our team consists of former Amazonians, multi-million dollar sellers, and award-winning experts.
+Canopy Management is a full-service marketing agency for Walmart and Amazon sellers.
+Our team consists of former Amazonians, multi-million dollar sellers, and award-winning experts.